-Trained as a singer at New England Conservatory before receiving her PhD in musicology at Brandeis University, Heller’s scholarship is also strongly influenced by her extensive performing experience, and has been a driving force behind the production of baroque operas at Princeton, most recently serving as dramaturg for Princeton University Opera Theater’s 2014 production of Monteverdi’s L’incoronazione di Poppea.
+Trained as a singer at New England Conservatory before receiving her PhD in musicology at Brandeis University, Heller harnesses her extensive performing experience in her scholarship, and has been a driving force behind the production of baroque operas at Princeton.
 Her other research interests include women and music, Jewish music, performance studies, and the history of opera from its inception to the present day.